What are the correct UK stopping distances?

 What can affect car stopping distances?

-Aside from the stopping distance formula, there are often many other factors that can affect the actual stopping distance of a car:
+Aside from the stopping distance formula, there are other factors which can affect your vehicle’s stopping distance:

 Price Promise